a plan for Orchard Park

 11 February 2010

 Junior Housing Minister Ian Austin MP accompanied by Diana Johnson MP meets with ward councillors, the chair of the Area Housing Board, and representatives of Orchard Park resident associations at the Thorpes Resource Centre.
-The Minister takes note of concerns regarding the PFI proposals (picture).
+The Minister takes note of concerns regarding the PFI proposals.

 Special meeting of the Orchard Park PFI Advisory Board to discuss issues regarding the bid.
 A resolution is passed for three options to be considered: